Our Services

 Threatened & Endangered Species Surveys

 HA has almost 50 years’ experience surveying, tracking, and trapping for a variety of reptiles, amphibians, birds, and rare plants.
-HA is a qualified consultant for the NJ Pinelands Threatened & Endangered (T&E) species surveys as well as the NJ-DEP T&E Species Environmental Monitoring.
+HA is qualified by the NJ Pinelands Commission to conduct Threatened & Endangered (T&E) species surveys.
+The NJ-DEP Endangered Species Program also issues permits to HA to conduct T&E Species Environmental Monitoring.
 This includes monitoring for venomous snakes at all three impact levels; primary, secondary, and tertiary.
 HA’s team of venomous snake monitors are qualified to conduct habitat and winter den evaluations, environmental impact studies, residential and commercial environmental monitoring, and work area relocations for state listed Timber Rattlesnakes and Eastern Copperheads.
-We currently employ monitors at Any project occurring within known range of a state-listed species will require either a Phase I, II, or III survey, or environmental monitoring, depending on the species or potential impact of the project.
-Requirements and guidelines vary depending on state and local jurisdiction, however, most survey windows, outside of Phase I, can only occur from spring to fall.
+We can provide monitors at any project occurring within known range of state-listed species.
+HA can provide either a Phase I, or a more detailed Phase II survey.
+We can also provide environmental monitoring, depending on the species or potential impact of the project.
+Requirements and guidelines vary depending on state and local jurisdiction, however most survey windows outside of Phase I, can only occur from spring to fall.
 Exact dates will vary depending on the species.
 HA’s team specializes in the following services for T&E species:

 - Drift Fence Trapping Surveys